beratungscontor/PCS-BW-Icons/README.md

 [SAP BTP Icons](https://app.diagrams.net/?splash=0&clibs=Uhttps://raw.githubusercontent.com/mauriciolauffer/sap_btp_icons_drawio_lib/main/libs/SAP_BTP_Service_Icons_latest.xml)

 ## How to Install and Run the Project
-the first step is to consider whether to use the Draw.io desktop app with local and manual data integration of the icon libraries or online with the web application.
+the first step is to consider whether to use the Draw.io desktop-app with local and manual data integration of the icon libraries or online with the web-app.
 The former variant allows the libraries to be customized according to the user's own preferences.

 # Web-App (Online)
 For the web application, an initial link is available that includes the icons of the current state.